kevinwucodes/vsts-extension-git-permissions/readme.md

 This is a VSTS extension that provides a view into who has what type of access in your project git repositories.

-The extension is currently under private beta.
+The extension is currently under private beta and should work in most evergreen browsers.
+Internet Explorer is not supported.

 ## Requirements
 * a NodeJS runtime supporting async/await